What Does Meth Do To Your Brain?

 Immediate Neurological Effects of Meth Use

-Once meth has been used, it will rapidly enter the brain and cause an intense surge of the neurotransmitters dopamine, norepinephrine, and serotonin.
-These are all neurotransmitters that mediate signals in the brain and have different effects depending on where in the brain they are released, and at what levels.
+Once meth has been used, it will enter the brain and cause an intense and long-lasting high.
 Some of the most general neurological effects include a speeding up of thought processes, an increase in confidence and awareness, and intense euphoria.
 This is mediated through the release of three different neurotransmitters:

-While these physical risks of long-term meth use are scary, the mental and neurological effects are terrifying.
-Using crystal meth use can drastically alter the structure of the brain, and it is currently unknown if these changes can heal.
-Just a few of these long term effects include:
+The long-term risks of meth use are concerning as there are currently no effective treatments.
+Using crystal meth can alter the structure of the brain.
+It is currently unknown if this damage can heal.
+A few of the long term effects include:

-- Amphetamine Psychosis (Acute)¹²³: A common result from psychostimulant abuse, but much more widespread with meth use.
-Symptoms can be indistinguishable from Acute Paranoid Schizophrenia and can include a variety of symptoms such as visual/auditory/tactile hallucinations, paranoid delusions, disorganized thoughts, erratic behavior, and violent outbursts.
+- Amphetamine Psychosis.
+A common result from chronic crystal meth use.
+The symptoms can be indistinguishable from acute paranoid schizophrenia.
+Individuals may experience visual/auditory/tactile hallucinations, paranoid delusions, disorganized thoughts, erratic behavior, and violent outbursts.

-- Dementia-Like Symptoms: Some of the ways this can present is as a slowing of mental functions such as comprehension, reaction time, memory, and a greatly increased susceptibility to Parkinsonism.
-The exact cause is unclear but involves damage to dopamine terminals in the brain.
-This particular type of brain damage has been shown to improve with prolonged abstinence, however a return to pre-meth brain function is unlikely.
-The effects meth has on the brain appear to resemble a roughly 4x acceleration of age-related neural degradation¹².
+- Dementia-Like Symptoms.
+This can often take the form of slowed or clouded thinking involving processes like comprehension, reaction time, memory, and an increased susceptibility to Parkinsonism.
+The exact cause is unclear but may involve damage to dopamine terminals in the brain.
+This particular type of brain damage improves with prolonged abstinence.
+A return to brain function before meth use is unlikely, though.
+The effects meth has on the brain appear to resemble a roughly 4x acceleration of age-related neural degradation.

-- Increased Anti-Social or Psychopathic Tendencies: This is shown in chronic meth users (rodents and humans) through MRI scans which show enlarged striatal volumes, as well as PET scans which show decreased brain glucose metabolism¹.
-Lowered brain glucose metabolism is an indicator of decreased or abnormal neurological function¹.
-The decrease in metabolism was commensurate with the amount used; higher doses of meth produced a greater decrease in brain glucose metabolism.
-In particular, the presence of increased striatal volumes is noteworthy, as this feature is closely associated with psychopathy and extreme antisocial behavior.
-On average, diagnosed psychopaths have 9.6% increased Striatal volumes when compared to people who do not exhibit psychopathic tendencies¹.
+- Increased Anti-Social Behavior.
+This is shown in chronic meth users (rodents and humans) through MRI scans.
+The MRI shows enlarged striatal volumes.
+PET scans show decreased brain glucose metabolism.
+Lowered brain glucose metabolism is an indicator of decreased or abnormal neurological function.
+The decrease in metabolism correlates with the amount of meth used.
+Higher doses of meth produced a greater decrease in brain glucose metabolism.
+The presence of increased striatal volumes is closely associated with psychopathy and extreme antisocial behavior.
+On average, diagnosed psychopaths have 9.6% increased striatal volumes when compared to people who do not exhibit psychopathic tendencies.

 - Increased Susceptibility to Neurodegenerative Diseases.
-Meth use can increase the risk of neurological diseases through several mechanisms, including neuroinflammation, excitotoxicity, and damage to the blood-brain barrier.
-This also increases the risk for Alzheimer’s, Parkinson’s, various dementias, as well as accelerating the progression of HIV associated dementia and NeuroAIDS¹².
-There is also the possibility of an increased risk of prion disease¹ such as Creutzfeldt-Jakob (mad cow disease).
+Meth use can increase the risk of neurological diseases through several mechanisms, including neuroinflammation, excitotoxicity, and increased permeability of the blood-brain barrier.
+This also increases the risk for Alzheimer’s, Parkinson’s, various dementias, and accelerates the progression of HIV-associated dementia and NeuroAIDS.